ioccc-src/winner/2001/herrmann1/README.md

 (especially with the spaces that can appear within the tape argument).
 That made the build script a bit longer.

-- It would be enough to pass the defines in the first preprocessing.
+- It would be enough to pass the `#define`s in the first preprocessing.
 The program then "remembers" them.
 However, it doesn't matter if they are passed in all pre-processes.
 (This doesn't sound very impressive, but it has required some extra